 As discussed in Appendix B, the City's outreach program consisted of both virtual and in-person opportunities to participate in the Housing Element update.
 This effort was both broad-based and targeted towards those most impacted by housing policy as indicated in the AFFH analysis below, particularly lower income households, seniors, and special needs groups.
-Virtual offerings provided access to a variety of groups who may have been otherwise unable to participate in person, including: persons with disabilities and/or at populations who are homebound; those who lack access to transportation; persons who own property Indian Wells but live elsewhere; and persons who could not attend in-person meetings for other reasons such as work conflicts or an inability to secure child care.
-In-person offerings provided access to members of the community - particularly seniors and lower income households - that may have been unable to connect virtually and provide comments due to a lack of reliable internet or technical expertise. to attend virtually and for persons with disabilities and/or at-risk populations that could not attend physically.
-In addition, lack of community education is a contributing factor to fair housing issues in Indian Wells City's outreach program included significant background information on general characteristics of Indian Wells residents and workers and provided a robust overview of the types of supported by affordable housing options, such as resort workers, golf course maintenance crews, and young professionals.
+Virtual offerings provided access to a variety of groups who may have been otherwise unable to participate in person, including: persons with disabilities and/or at-risk populations who are homebound; those who lack access to transportation; persons who own property in Indian Wells but live elsewhere; and persons who could not attend in-person meetings for other reasons such as work conflicts or an inability to secure child care.
+In-person offerings provided access to those members of the community - particularly seniors and lower income households - that may have been unable to connect virtually and provide comments due to a lack of reliable internet or technical expertise.
+This combination of in-person and virtual meeting choices provided opportunities for both those who were unable to attend virtually and for persons with disabilities and/or at-risk populations that could not attend physically.
+In addition, lack of community education is a contributing factor to fair housing issues in Indian Wells.
+The City's outreach program included significant background information on general socioeconomic characteristics of Indian Wells residents and workers and provided a robust overview of the types of people supported by affordable housing options, such as resort workers, golf course maintenance crews, and young professionals.

-The City implemented the followingBelow is an overview of the public outreach program (refer to Appendix B for the full public engagement summary).
+Below is an overview of the public outreach program (refer to Appendix B for the full public engagement summary).